Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: Continuous game

 is $j$-optimal w.r.t. $F_j$ and $(\bar{x},\bar{y})$ in the sense of Definition \ref{def:i_optimal_control}. \end{lemma} \begin{proof} By symmetry, it is enough to consider the case $\{ i, j \} = \{ 1,2 \}$.
 Furthermore, to ease the notation, we suppress the explicit dependence on $\bar x, \bar y, I$ in $X^{\bar x, \bar y, I}$ and $Y^{\bar y, I, i}$.

 We first check the continuity of $I^2$.
 Note that the process $Y^1_{s-}$ is left-countinuous because $I\in \mathcal{I}(\bar y)$ by assumption.
-Therefore, by Lemma \ref{lem:F_inv_continuous} and by the continuity of $X$, we have that $I^2_t$ is also left-continuous.
+Therefore, by the continuity of $X$ {and ${\bf F}^{-1}$}, we have that $I^2_t$ is also left-continuous.
 Furthermore, we have

-where the last inequality stems from the fact that $Y^1_t\geq Y^1_{t-}$ and that the function ${\bf F(x,\cdot)}$ is non-increasing (this stems from the fact that $F(y_1,y_2)$ is increasing in both variables).
+where the last inequality stems from the fact that $Y^1_t\geq Y^1_{t-}$ and that the function ${\bf F}(x,\cdot)$ is non-increasing (this stems from the fact that $F(y_1,y_2)$ is increasing in both variables).
 On the other hand, by \eqref{eq:cond_Iit_bis} one simply has $\Delta I^2_t\geq 0$, and thus $\Delta I^2_t = 0$.

 We now prove \eqref{eq:cond_a_i_optimal} by contradiction.
 Assume there exists $t>0$ such that, with positive probability,

 Therefore, we have

 As $F(y_1,y_2)$ is increasing in both variables, we also have